AbhiAnanthEcon/AbhiAnanthEcon.github.io/_pages/research.md

 **Sharp Identification Region from Pairwise Stable Networks** with Francesca Molinari

-**The consumption insurance role of homeownership** with Francesca Molinari and Sida Peng
+**Optimal Seeding of Office Lite on Collaborator Network** with Francesca Molinari and Sida Peng

+**The Effect of Evictions in the Azure Spot Market** with Francesca Molinari, Sida Peng and Will Wang